 I’m not sure how I feel about this.
 If someone shares my conservative views on crime, punishment, education, manners and so on then I don’t care where they come from.
 At the same time I don’t want so many people from other races and ethnic groups coming to my country that they swamp my own native group.
 I don’t think it’s fair for any native population to be subjected to invasion from other peoples.
 It happened in the past and it that’s a shame but what’s done is done.
 And realistically, primitive cultures who live in relatively small settlements can’t hope to keep whole continents to themselves forever.

 If the Native Americans or Australian Aborigines could have kept Europeans at arms length then they would have done, but they couldn’t.
-We on the other hand are more than capable of keeping the relatively primitive cultures of the teeming Third World at bay yet we have chosen not to.
+We on the other hand are more than capable of keeping the relatively primitive cultures of the teeming Third World at bay yet we have chosen not to do so.
 Or rather, our leaders have chosen not to.

 But just to reiterate, I would much rather live in a street populated almost wholly by Hindus, Sikhs and anyone else that shares my views than have to share the same space as Russell Brand, halo-polishing Guardian-readers or British thugs, criminals, drug dealers or the wazzocks below:

 Social scientists tell us that the more diverse a society becomes, the less social capital it has.
 I don’t know if this means diversity of cultures, diversity of race, or both.
 Maybe it’s the case that all diversity, including a diversity of political orientation, leads to less social capital, in which case even diversity of opinion is not the unqualified good it is often made out to be.